 Honesty and Integrity: Lorelei Cole

-We think of what we do as a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-So it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
+We consider our what we do a profession.
+The rigors of becoming a licensed appraiser have increased more than ever before.
+So it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession rather than a trade.
 As with any profession we must follow strict ethical considerations.

-We have a lot of obligations as appraisers but above everything we answer to our clients.
-Typically, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you require to obtain a copy of an appraisal report, you should request it from your lender.
-Other obligations also include, numerical accuracy depending on the scope of the assignment, reaching and keeping an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
+We have many responsibilities as appraisers but our main duty is to our clients.
+Typically, for a regular residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers are required to only disclosing information to their clients, and as a homeowner, if you desire a copy of the appraisal document, you should obtain it through your lender.
+Other obligations also include, numerical accuracy depending on the assignment parameters, reaching and maintaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
 Maintaining high ethics and client confidentiality is standard operating procedure for us at Lorelei Cole.

 Lorelei Cole provides honest and ethical appraisals for Broward County

-Appraisers can sometimes have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Generally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary responsibility is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.
+In some cases appraisers will have fiduciary responsibilities to third parties, such as homeowners, both buyers and sellers, or others.
+Typically the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.

-We demand the highest professional integrity possible from ourselves.
-Doing assignments on contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+We meet or beat the industry standards and mandates set in place for ethics.
+We won't accept anything less from ourselves.
+Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and get paid only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal professions biggest no-no, because it would invite appraisal fraud since increasing the value of the home would up the their paycheck.
 We don't do that.
-Other unethical practices may be defined by state law or professional organizations that the appraiser belongs.
+Other unethical practices may be defined by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.